AlbertoArochal/Arochal/README.md

 - 👋 Hi, I’m @AlbertoArochal
-- 👀 I’m interested in python, R and data science projects in general
+- 👀 I’m interested in python, data, jscript and coding in general
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on Data Science/analysis
 - 📫 How to reach me arochal@uoc.edu